osmanbeyoglulab/CITRUS/README.md

     python test.py --tag i
 done
 ```
-After getting the output results of all runs, Then execute the following command to generate the ensembled TF activity
+After getting the output results of all runs, Then execute the following command to ensemble TF activities
 ```sh
     python TF_ensemble.py
 ```